ARM-software/CMSIS-DSP/ComputeGraph/examples/README.md

    -G "Unix Makefiles" ..
 ```

-The Graphviz dot tool is requiring a recent version supporting the HTML-like labels.
+The core include directory is `...CMSIS_5/Core` ...

 If cmake is successful, you can type `make` to build the examples.
 It will also build CMSIS-DSP for the host.